What are you looking for?

 Atzaró Okavango Camp seamlessly blends luxury with an authentic safari experience in the Okavango Delta.
 Thanks to the open-plan layout, you get to appreciate the natural beauty of the region no matter which way you turn.
 Local art and crafts dot the lodge among the natural tones that reflect the wilderness.

 Opulence awaits in the 12 private suites at Atzaró.
 Think your own private plunge pool (the perfect place to relax after a game drive), both an indoor and outdoor shower, a private deck for wildlife viewing, and luxury amenities.
-Comfort is not at the expense of the environment – the lodge is an eco-conscious destination powered by solar energy and created with recycled materials.
+Comfort is not at the expense of the environment – the camp is an eco-conscious destination powered by solar energy and created with recycled materials.

 4. Natural Selection North Island